Alibaba cash could fund small spending spree at Yahoo

 | SAN FRANCISCO/BOSTON

-SAN FRANCISCO/BOSTON Alibaba Group Holding Ltd’s upcoming public offering will give Yahoo Inc billions of dollars for a potential shopping spree that investors hope will jumpstart its comeback.
+SAN FRANCISCO/BOSTON Alibaba Group Holding Ltd’s IPO-BABA.N upcoming public offering will give Yahoo Inc (YHOO.O) billions of dollars for a potential shopping spree that investors hope will jumpstart its comeback.

 But with numerous holes to fill and soaring tech company valuations, Yahoo will have to make tough choices with any acquisitions.

-Yahoo is expected to sell about $9.5 billion in stock of the Chinese e-commerce company.
+Yahoo is expected to sell about $9.5 billion (5.83 billion pounds) in stock of the Chinese e-commerce company.
 After giving at least half back to investors and paying taxes, Yahoo's cash stockpile, currently $4.2 billion, may swell by $3.1 billion.
 That is not a lot in Silicon Valley these days.

 “They are not in a position to make huge acquisitions,” said Jean Yu, assistant portfolio manager of the $2.8 billion ClearBridge Value Trust fund, which owns Yahoo shares.
 Yu expects the new proceeds to be used for deals around several hundred million dollars each.

 Yahoo’s revenue growth has stalled in recent years as its once-hot Web portal and email service have lagged rivals.
-Key areas in need of repair include Yahoo's mobile offerings and an advertising system that doesn't deliver the precise targeting available from rivals like Google Inc and Facebook Inc, investors say.
+Key areas in need of repair include Yahoo's mobile offerings and an advertising system that doesn't deliver the precise targeting available from rivals like Google Inc (GOOGL.O) and Facebook Inc (FB.O), investors say.

 Yahoo is not one of the first three or four places that consumers go to on their mobile phone, said Bill Tai, partner emeritus at venture capital firm CRV.